 The Williamson County Animal Center is a public open-intake shelter serving the citizens of Williamson County, Tennessee.
-The shelter is a county tax-funded agency caring for domestic animals, and enjoys the distinction of being a second place winner in the 2014 ASCPA Rachael Ray Challenge.
+The shelter is a county tax-funded agency caring for domestic animals, and enjoys the distinction of being recognized with an achievement award from the National Association of Counties (NACo)

-A staff of 20 is led by director Ondrea Johnson.
-A full-time veterinarian is employed along with two licensed veterinary technicians, a community relations coordinator, three animal control officers and four other full-time staff members.
+A staff of 27 is led by director Ondrea Johnson.
+A full-time veterinarian is employed along with two licensed veterinary technicians, a community relations coordinator, four animal control officers, intake coordinator, two kennel managers and four other full-time staff members.
 The shelter also employs five part-time kennel techs and support staff.

-The facility consists of a 17,000 square foot building containing an adoption area, cat and dog visitation rooms, enclosed patio for cats, intake services, isolation and quarantine areas, testing area, veterinary office and surgery suite, volunteer center, and office space.
-There is a drive-through bay area for trucks, a laundry room and large storage area.
+The facility consists of a 33,000 square foot building containing an adoption area, cat and dog visitation rooms, free-roaming cat areas with enclosed catios, intake services, isolation and quarantine areas, testing area, community lecture room, dog training space, veterinary office and surgical suite, grooming room, photo studio, volunteer center, and office space.

-On the shelter property, there is a fenced puppy play yard, as well as a large dog run for exercise, wooded trail and two public dog parks.
+On the shelter property, large dog runs for exercise, wooded trail and a public dog park (opening TBD).
 The shelter’s Mobile Adoption Center (MAC) is used for adoption events held away from the shelter.